 The basic steps to ensure you are maintaining your F-1 status are as follows:

 - Maintain your immigration documents:

 - a valid passport: All international students must have a valid passport while the in United States.
 The passport must be valid at least 6 months all the time while in the United States.
 It is student’s RESPONSIBILITY to maintain your passport valid.

 - Report changes (address change should report to OIA within 10 days of the change.
 If you change your major, you must also report to OIA to update your I-20)

 - Have no unauthorized employment (F-1 students are eligible to work off-campus unless otherwise specially authorized.
 F-1 students can work on campus, however, on-campus work cannot exceed 20 hours per week during the semester).

 - Obtain a travel signature before leaving the United States.

-- Notify IPS if you plan to transfer to another U.S. institution.
+- Notify OIA if you plan to transfer to another U.S. institution.